habemusne/SmartDevice_DataPipeline/README.md

 This project aims at building data pipeline for collecting data from smart health devices like fitbit, apple watch etc and running analysis on the collected data.
 The fields/attributes of the collected data will contain location(latitude, longitude), blood pressure, number of hours slept, hours spent in running for each user of the device.
-The data will be processes in two ways:
+The data will be processed in two ways:
 1. Real time processing - This processing will focus on monitoring the blood pressure of the user.
 If the range of the blood pressure varies highly from the standard range (90-120), then user's emergency